-Number of Bedrooms Number of Persons
+Number of Bedrooms f Bedrooms Number of Pers

 0 1 2

 1 1 2

 2 2 4

 3 3 6

 4 4 8

 5 5 10

 These standards are based on the assumption that each bedroom will accommodate no more than two (2) persons.
 Mixed income or mixed finance properties may have different occupancy standards.
 Applicants of Marcos De Niza and Matthew Henson should refer to the management plan in the Appendices.